Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 KKR in a July 2010 SEC filing revealed how much it makes annually from fees, after expenses: try $411,666 per employee.
 Three quarters of that comes from management fees to its investors, mostly underfunded state pensions.

-Incidentally, the Pension Benefit Guaranty Corp. that invests its money conservatively, largely in fixed income, did much better over the last five years than most public pensions which have more invested in public equities and from 2005-2010 increased their allocations to private equity.
+The Pension Benefit Guaranty Corp. that invests its money conservatively, largely in fixed income, does much better than most public pensions which have more invested in public equities and from 2005-2010 increased their allocations to private equity.

 Fortress Investment Group is trying to build a sub-prime lending business that is the biggest in the country.
 They have the right man to lead the effort: Daniel Mudd who led Fannie Mae when it bought too many sub-prime mortgages from 2005 to 2008.
 Fortress in October was unsuccessful in buying GMAC’s Rescap mortgage business.